TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ```
 - Please update YOUR_DOMAIN with your actual domain name in admin.YOUR_DOMAIN.
-- Please update YOUR_DOMAIN with your actual domain name in panel.YOUR_DOMAIN.
+- Please update YOUR_DOMAIN with your actual domain name in NODE_URL.

 - Restart Nginx
 ```